MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-api-based-message-extension.md

    :::image type="content" source="../assets/images/Copilot/api-based-me-tdp-upload.png" alt-text="Screenshot shows the Upload now option in Teams Developer Portal.":::

-1. Select the Open OpenAPI Description document in the JSON or YAML format and select **Open**.
+1. Select the OpenAPI Description document in the JSON or YAML format and select **Open**.

 1. Select **Save**.
 A pop-up appears with the message **API spec saved successfully**.
 1. Select **Got it**.